 1. BASIC CONCEPTS

-(Designed for JKSSB Accounts Assistant (Finance) – Accountancy & Book Keeping)
+Designed for JKSSB Accounts Assistant (Finance) – Accountancy & Book Keeping

-• Partnership Deed – Written agreement containing:
+Partnership Deed – A written agreement containing key terms:

 • Name of firm & partners